-Paneer Butter Masala or Paneer Makhani, which literally means, paneer cooked in a buttery rich sauce, is a vegetarian variation of a popular north-Indian dish called Butter Chicken.
-The original dish was created in the 1950s, in a super popular restaurant in New Delhi called ‘Moti Mahal Delux’.
+Paneer Butter Masala/Paneer Makhani, literally means paneer cooked in a buttery rich sauce.
+Paneer is Indian cottage cheese.
+It’s a vegetarian variation of the popular north-Indian dish called Butter Chicken.
+I use fresh or store bought paneer (Indian cottage cheese), and simmer it in tomato puree, seasoned with toasted and ground garam masala.
+A touch of heavy cream brings this dish to life.
+The original dish was created in the 1950s by the chef of a super popular restaurant in New Delhi, called ‘Moti Mahal Delux’.

-Traditionally, the paneer is lightly marinated and then grilled in a clay-oven called, Tandoor, and then added to a velvety smooth tomato-cream sauce.
-But in this recipe I have skipped that step and made it a dump-and-go recipe, with the same incredible taste.
+The traditional recipe for Paneer Butter Masala/Paneer Makhani involves one extra step.
+I marinate the paneer in yogurt and garam masala, grill it, and then simmer it in a tomato-cream sauce.
+But in this recipe I have skipped that step and made it a one-pot recipe using my Instant Pot, with the same incredible taste.
 The key is cutting paneer into small, bite-size cubes so that they absorb the flavors of the sauce, and, a little extra garam masala to compensate for the flavors lost in skipping marination.
 This is one of the tastiest, and most requested Indian vegetarian recipes by my kids.

-Serving Suggestion: I like to pair this rich and creamy curry with Spinach Rice.
+Paneer Butter Masala/Paneer Makhani goes great with naan, roti and any preparation of basmati rice.
+I like to pair this rich and creamy curry with Spinach Rice.
 The buttery soft spinach and aromatic basmati rice compliment this Paneer Butter Masala really well.
 It feels like a restaurant style Indian meal, in the comfort of my home.
-Paneer Butter Masala also goes well with Cumin Rice and Naan, store-bought or homemade!
+I also pair it with Cumin Rice sometimes and the combination is simply delicious!

 Paneer Butter Masala / Paneer Makhani (Instant Pot)Print Recipe